karimosman89/RAG_QA_System/RAG_Benchmark.md

 ### 2.1.
 Core Microservices

 Based on the provided openapi specification and configuration, the primary microservices involved are:

-**RAGaaS Controller**: The central API gateway and orchestrator.
+- **RAGaaS Controller**: The central API gateway and orchestrator.
 It exposes endpoints for managing applications, collections, documents, and handling inference requests.
 It interacts with other microservices to fulfill requests.

-**Ingestion Service**: Responsible for processing uploaded documents.
+- **Ingestion Service**: Responsible for processing uploaded documents.
 This involves parsing the document, chunking its content, generating embeddings, and storing the processed data in a vector database and S3.

-**Inference Service:** Handles user queries.
+- **Inference Service:** Handles user queries.
 It retrieves relevant document chunks based on the query, feeds them to a Large Language Model (LLM), and returns the generated answer, potentially with source information.

-**Parser-as-a-Service (Parser-aaS)**: (Inferred from parser_url in config_controller.yml) A dedicated service for parsing various document types (PDF, DOCX, etc.) into a structured format that can be further processed by the Ingestion Service.
+- **Parser-as-a-Service (Parser-aaS)**: (Inferred from parser_url in config_controller.yml) A dedicated service for parsing various document types (PDF, DOCX, etc.) into a structured format that can be further processed by the Ingestion Service.

 ### 2.2.
 Supporting Components

-**Database (PostgreSQL)**: Stores metadata about applications, collections, documents, and their processing status.
+- **Database (PostgreSQL)**: Stores metadata about applications, collections, documents, and their processing status.
-**S3 Storage**: Stores the raw uploaded documents and potentially processed chunks.
+- **S3 Storage**: Stores the raw uploaded documents and potentially processed chunks.
-**Message Broker (ActiveMQ/STOMP)**: Used for asynchronous communication between services, especially for ingestion jobs and status updates.
+- **Message Broker (ActiveMQ/STOMP)**: Used for asynchronous communication between services, especially for ingestion jobs and status updates.
-**Benchmarking Module**: A component (likely part of the Controller or a separate utility) that automates testing of the RAG pipeline's performance.
+- **Benchmarking Module**: A component (likely part of the Controller or a separate utility) that automates testing of the RAG pipeline's performance.

 ### 2.3.
 Detailed Logic and Interactions

 #### 2.3.1.
 RAGaaS Controller (ragaas-controller)

 **Purpose**: Acts as the main entry point for external interactions.
-It manages the lifecycle of applications, collections, and documents, and routes inference requests.**Key Endpoints (from openapi)**:
+It manages the lifecycle of applications, collections, and documents, and routes inference requests.

+**Key Endpoints (from openapi)**:

-***/v1/applications, /v2/applications***: Register new applications.
+ - ***/v1/applications, /v2/applications***: Register new applications.
-***/v1/applications/{app_name}/collections, /v2/applications/{app_name}/collections***: Create, retrieve, and delete collections within an application.
+ - ***/v1/applications/{app_name}/collections, /v2/applications/{app_name}/collections***: Create, retrieve, and delete collections within an application.
-***/v1/applications/{app_name}/collections/{collection_name}/documents, /v2/applications/{app_name}/collections/{collection_name}/documents***: Ingest new documents, retrieve documents.
+ - ***/v1/applications/{app_name}/collections/{collection_name}/documents, /v2/applications/{app_name}/collections/{collection_name}/documents***: Ingest new documents, retrieve documents.
-***/v1/applications/{app_name}/collections/{collection_name}/documents/{document_id}/answer, /v2/applications/{app_name}/collections/{collection_name}/documents/{document_id}/answer***: Answer questions based on a specific document.
+ - ***/v1/applications/{app_name}/collections/{collection_name}/documents/{document_id}/answer,    /v2/applications/{app_name}/collections/{collection_name}/documents/{document_id}/answer***: Answer questions based on a specific document.
-***/v1/applications/{app_name}/collections/{collection_name}/answer, /v2/applications/{app_name}/collections/{collection_name}/answer***: Answer questions based on an entire collection.
+ - ***/v1/applications/{app_name}/collections/{collection_name}/answer, /v2/applications/{app_name}/collections/{collection_name}/answer***: Answer questions based on an entire collection.
-***/v1/benchmark/run, /v2/benchmark/run***: Trigger benchmark runs.
+ - ***/v1/benchmark/run, /v2/benchmark/run***: Trigger benchmark runs.

 **Internal Logic**:

  1. Uses ApplicationHandler, CollectionHandler, and DocumentHandler to interact with the database for metadata management.
  2. For document ingestion, it receives the file and metadata, then likely sends a message to the Ingestion Service via the Message Broker or makes a direct API   call.
  3. For inference, it forwards the user's question and context (application, collection, document ID) to the Inference Service.
  4. Handles error responses and validation.

 #### 2.3.2.
 Ingestion Service (ragaas-ingestion-v1)

 **Purpose:** Processes raw documents into a searchable format.
 **Flow:**
  1. Receives a document (e.g., from the Controller via a message queue or direct API call).
  2. Sends the document to the Parser-as-a-Service to extract text and potentially structure.
  3. Chunks the extracted text into smaller, manageable pieces.
  4. Generates vector embeddings for each chunk using an embedding model.
  5. Stores the original document in S3 and the chunks/embeddings in a vector database (not explicitly defined but implied for RAG).
  6. Updates the document's learning status in the central database via the Controller or directly.

 #### 2.3.3.
 Inference Service (ragaas-inference)
 **Purpose:** Generates answers to user questions using retrieved information.
 **Flow:**
  1. Receives an InferenceRequest from the Controller (containing the question, chat history, filters, etc.).
  2. Performs a similarity search in the vector database to retrieve the most relevant document chunks based on the current_question and any filters.
  3. Constructs a prompt for the Large Language Model (LLM) by combining the current_question, chat_history, and the retrieved context_chunks.
  4. Sends the prompt to the LLM.
  5. Receives the llm_answer from the LLM.Returns the llm_answer and potentially the context_chunks (sources) back to the Controller.

 #### 2.3.4.
 Benchmarking Module (benchmark.py, benchmarking.py)

 **Purpose:** Automates the process of evaluating the RAGaaS system's performance.

 **Components:**

  1. BenchmarkJob class: Encapsulates the entire benchmarking workflow.
  2. run_benchmark_endpoint (in benchmarking.py): The API endpoint in the Controller that triggers the benchmark.

  **Workflow (BenchmarkJob.run_benchmark()):**

   1. **Setup Environment:**

- ***Registers a dedicated benchmark application and collection.***
+    - Registers a dedicated benchmark application and collection.
- ***Crucially:Deletes any existing collection with the same name and its associated documents to ensure a clean slate for each run.
-This involves monitoring the deletion status of learning documents (JobStatus.IN_PROGRESS, FAILED) before proceeding.***
+    - Crucially: Deletes any existing collection with the same name and its associated documents to ensure a clean slate for each run.
+This involves monitoring the deletion status of learning documents (JobStatus.IN_PROGRESS, FAILED) before proceeding.

  2. **Ingest Documents:**

- ***Reads documents from a specified documents_path.***
+   - ***Reads documents from a specified documents_path.***
- ***Calls the Controller's ingest_document_v2 endpoint for each document.***
+   - ***Calls the Controller's ingest_document_v2 endpoint for each document.***
- ***Keeps track of document_id to filename mapping.***
+   - ***Keeps track of document_id to filename mapping.***

  3. **Monitor Ingestion:**

- ***Continuously polls the Controller (or directly queries the database) for the learning_status of ingested documents.***
+    - ***Continuously polls the Controller (or directly queries the database) for the learning_status of ingested documents.***
- ***Waits until all documents are processed (no IN_PROGRESS status).Handles FAILED documents, raising an error if any ingestion fails.***
+    - ***Waits until all documents are processed (no IN_PROGRESS status).Handles FAILED documents, raising an error if any ingestion fails.***
- ***Includes a max_wait_minutes timeout to prevent infinite waiting.***
+    - ***Includes a max_wait_minutes timeout to prevent infinite waiting.***

  4. **Run Inference:**

- ***Reads a ground_truth_excel file, which contains predefined queries, expected answers, and source documents/pages.***
+    -***Reads a ground_truth_excel file, which contains predefined queries, expected answers, and source documents/pages.***
      ***For each query in the ground truth:***

           1. Constructs an InferenceRequest.
           2. Calls either answer_collection (for queries against the whole collection) or answer (for queries against a specific document) on the Controller.
           3. Captures the LLM_Response, LLM_Context_Page, LLM_Context_Docs, and LLM_Context_Data from the inference response.
           4. Logs any errors during inference for a specific query.

- 5. **Save Results:**
+ 6. **Save Results:**

- ***Compiles all query results into a Pandas DataFrame.***
+    - ***Compiles all query results into a Pandas DataFrame.***
- ***Saves the results to an Excel file (result_filename), which can then be returned by the run_benchmark_endpoint.***
+    - ***Saves the results to an Excel file (result_filename), which can then be returned by the run_benchmark_endpoint.***

  ### 2.4.
 Data Flow and Interactions